Lapple/ErrorBoard/README.md

 # ErrorBoard.js

-Track and fix JavaScript errors fired by your visitor's browsers
+Track and fix JavaScript errors fired by your visitor's browsers.

 ## Installation